Edibles vs Vape: Pros & Cons (and Which is Right for You)

 Edibles and Vaping

-With an edible, all of the cannabinoids are preserved and enter the body.
-It should be noted that some dispensary-purchased edibles, like many concentrates, isolate THC into a distillate.
+It should be noted that some dispensary-purchased edibles are made with THC isolate or distillate.
 For full-spectrum edibles that retain a strain’s full complement of cannabinoids and terpenes, be sure to ask your budtender or try cooking your own edibles at home.

-Relying on edibles exclusively might get costly, especially if you need high milligram dosages.
+Relying exclusively on edibles might get costly, especially if you need high milligram dosages.
 But vaping isn’t without its costs, either.
 Vaping comes with a substantial upfront cost for the vaporizing device.
-Then, the vape cartridges can also be costly, depending on the concentration, but can last for a while.
+Then, the vape cartridges can also be costly, depending on the concentration and extract type, but they can last for a while.
 If you opt for dry herb vaporizing, the cost can be even lower because those vaporizers just use cannabis flower and can work with a relatively small amount.

 5. Discreetness